rad-diana/Gamezone-Sales-Performance-Analysis-2019-2021/README.md

 The company has significant amounts of data on its sales, marketing efforts, operational efficiency, and product offerings.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights for finance, marketing and product teams that will improve Gamezone's commercial success.

 Insights and recommendations are provided on the following key areas:
-- **Sales Trends Analysis**: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+- **Sales and Returns Trends Analysis**: Evaluation of historical sales and returns patterns, both globally and by region, focusing on Revenue, Returns, Order Volume, and Average Order Value (AOV).
 - **Product Level Performance**: An analysis of Gamezone's various product lines, understanding their impact on sales and returns.
-- **Regional Comparisons**: An evaluation of sales and orders by region.
+- **Regional and Channel Comparisons**: An evaluation of sales and orders by region and marketing channel.

 ## Data Structure Overview
 Gamezone's dataset as seen below consists of 2 tables: orders and region.